brouhaha/a2zip/README.md

 F, and H. The platform number will be reported as 2, except when using an Apple IIc, which will be reported as 9.

-Early work on reverse-engineering XZIP interpreter revisions A, C, E, and F are present in the source file "xzip.asm".
+Early work on reverse-engineering thes is present int eh source file "xzip.asm".
 This does not use an include file for macro definitions.

 ## YZIP